damian-pastorini/reldens-items/README.md

 - Listen to the inventory events to run your customize actions.
 - Possibility of use the available classes to create different item types, like an "equip" or "usable" items.
     - An "equip" item will check if the item was equipped in order to apply the item "modifiers".
-    - An "usable" item that will apply the "modifiers" to the specified target as many times until reach the "uses" limit.
+    - A "usable" item that will apply the "modifiers" to the specified target as many times until reach the "uses" limit.
 - Create "modifiers", which will be executed by the item and will affect the target properties, for example: a "modifier" could be: property = "hp", "action" = "increase proportion", value = "100%" and the item will be basically